ammarasmro/mslearn-dp100/lab-instructions/12-use-automl.md

 ## Before You start

-If you have not already done so, complete the *[Create and Explore an Azure Machine Learning Workspace](01-create-a-workspace.md)* exercise to create an Azure Machine Learning workspace and compute instance, and clone the notebooks required for this exercise.
+If you have not already done so, complete the *[Create an Azure Machine Learning Workspace](01-create-a-workspace.md)* exercise to create an Azure Machine Learning workspace and compute instance, and clone the notebooks required for this exercise.

 ## Open Jupyter